BT Income Protection Insurance

 |Maximum monthly benefit amount||$60,000 (Up to 80% of your monthly income)|

 |How much can I expect to pay?||For an annual income of $75,000:|

 |How do I apply?||With an adviser over the phone|

 Based on BT Protection Plan Income Protection Insurance.
 Age of entry varies with the type of premium you choose.
-Costs are an estimate based on a male, non-smoking office worker and was taken out on April 2019 using Finder's quote engine.
+Costs are an estimate based on a 35 year old male,living in NSW, non-smoking office worker and was taken out on August 2020 using Finder's quote engine.
 Cost is subject to change at anytime.

 This cover might be suitable if: